jax-ml/jax/docs/201/shard-map.md

 print('FINAL RESULT:\n', y)
 ```

-In this case, with just two function instances, each instance's value of
+In this case, with four function instances shifting cyclically, each
-`y_block` is the other's value of `x_block`.
+instance's value of `y_block` is its predecessor's value of `x_block`.

 Source indices and destination indices can't be repeated.
 If an index does not
 appear as a destination, then the value of the corresponding function